Livshitz/postman2swagger/README.md

 # postman-to-swagger

 CLI tool to convert Postman collection to swagger (OpenAPI) by providing Postman API key, collection Id and output swagger into file or std-out.
+Wrapping [`postman-to-openapi`](https://github.com/joolfe/postman-to-openapi) package to make it easier to be used with Postman collections.

 ## Features: